COVID-19 pandemic in South Korea: Economy

 By 18 March 2020, South Korea's KOSPI stock index had dropped nearly 30% from a month earlier.
 The drop began on 23 February, when the country raised the coronavirus alert to 'highest level'.
 On 15 March, the KOSPI closed at 1,771.44 and the Kosdaq finished at 524 points, down 7%, prompting the Financial Supervisory Commission to impose a six-month ban on short-selling, the first such action in nearly nine years.
 This was despite a markedly lower daily increase in cases.
 Automaker Hyundai Motor Company, having shut down its factories as the outbreak intensified, saw exports drop 21.4% in February from one year prior.

-The economy of South Korea was forecast to grow 1.9%, down from 2.1%.
-The government provided 136.7 billion won to local governments.
+On 19 February 2020, at the 7th Ministerial Meeting on the Economy in 2020, the government provided 136.7 billion won in funds to local governments.
 The government also organized the procurement of masks and other hygiene equipment.